GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Related Work

 \subsection{Multi-agent Debate}

-In multi-agent collaboration, the multi-agent debate approach has been demonstrated as an effective orthogonal enhancement in logical reasoning. \cite{liang2023encouraging} proposes a Multi-Agent Debate (MAD) framework that encourages divergent thinking in LLMs, where a judge manages the debate and obtain a final solution. \cite{xiong2023examining} focuses on common sense reasoning and conduct the debate align with real-world scenarios. \cite{du2023improving} utilizes debates among multiple agents to enhance accuracy, and investigates the impact of the number of agents and rounds of debate on accuracy. \cite{xu2023toward} proposes a multi-agent collaboration strategy that simulates the academic peer review process, allowing different models to correct each other.
-It demonstrates that feedback exchange is superior to simple solution sharing. \cite{wang2023apollo} integrates a prior knowledge retrieval into the debate process, thereby enhancing reasoning capabilities. \cite{fu2023improving} employs autonomous enhancement of negotiation strategies using a multi-round negotiation game exploration model with two agents. \cite{chan2023chateval} presents various communication strategies and evaluates the effects of these differing approaches.
-Corex \cite{sun2023corex} employs collaborative methods such as debate, review, and retrieve among multiple agents.
+In multi-agent collaboration, the MAD approach has been demonstrated as an effective orthogonal enhancement in logical reasoning. \cite{liang2023encouraging} proposes a MAD framework that encourages divergent thinking in LLMs, where a judge manages the debate and obtain a final solution. \cite{du2023improving} further investigates the impact of the number of agents and rounds of debate on accuracy. \cite{xu2023toward} proposes a multi-agent collaboration strategy that simulates the academic peer review process. \cite{wang2023apollo} integrates a prior knowledge retrieval into the debate process, thereby enhancing reasoning capabilities. \cite{fu2023improving} employs autonomous enhancement of negotiation strategies using a multi-round negotiation game exploration model with two agents. \cite{chan2023chateval} presents various communication strategies and evaluates the effects of these differing approaches.
+Corex \cite{sun2023corex} employs collaborative methods such as debate, review, and retrieve among multiple agents. \cite{li2024improving} proposes that the utilization of a sparse communication topology in MAD to enhance performance and mitigate computational costs.
+Recent studies \cite{becker2025stayfocusedproblemdrift} have identified the critical issue of problem drift – a gradual deviation from the original task objective.
+ConfMAD \cite{lin2025enhancingmultiagentdebateperformance} integrates confidence expression throughout the debate process to improve effectiveness andperformance.